uploadcare/file-uploader/solutions/file-uploader/README.md

 Let's walk through its attributes:

-- `console` — this flag lets you enable browser console output without modifying the source code.
+- `console` — enables browser console output without modifying the source code.
-- `fire-events` — this flag enables custom events (`data-output`) dispatching for the DOM element.
+- `fire-events` —  enables custom events (`data-output`) dispatching for the DOM element.
 These events contain all uploading data and could be processed at any level of your application.
 - `from` — data output could be connected to any field in the workflow context.
 You can specify the certain one.
 By default, it is a `*dataOutput`; you can skip this setting for the default uploading case.
 - `item-template` — uploading results could be rendered as a list of nested DOM elements.
 You can specify a simple template for that.
 - `form-value` — could be used to handle HTML-forms.

-## With event listener
+## With the event listener

 ```js
 window.addEventListener('LR_DATA_OUTPUT', (e) => {